 The Quick Fire hydrangea is a panicle hydrangea that is remarkably easy to grow.
 The blooms open in white and then change to pink as they mature on the plant.
 This plant is adaptable and sun tolerant, with low-maintenance care requirements.

 The Quick Fire Hydrangea is a panicle hydrangea (Hydrangea paniculata).
 This family of hydrangeas is one of the easiest to grow when compared to other types of hydrangeas, so if you want an easy flower bush to grow, choose one of these.

-In addition to being easy to grow, this family of hydrangea plants is also one of the most adaptable.
+In addition to being easy to grow, these hydrangea plants are also one of the most adaptable.
 It is the most sun-tolerant and doesn’t need to be pruned very often.
 All of these qualities apply to the Quick Fire hydrangea, making it a nice low-maintenance bush.

 The color of the Quick Fire hydrangea is beautiful.
 When the buds first bloom, they are white.
 As the blooms are exposed to the sunlight, the petals turn pink.
-Throughout the summer and the fall, they will continue to darken until they reach a dark-rosy pink.
+They will continue to darken throughout the summer and the fall until they reach a dark-rosy pink.
 You can enjoy a nice range of shades throughout the season.

 How to plant a Quick Fire hydrangea

 When you buy your Quick Fire hydrangea, you’ll need to decide if you want to keep it in a planter pot or put it in the ground.
 You can grow one in a planter pot, but you’ll need to transplant it once it grows bigger.
-If you decide to plant it in the ground directly, this is a fairly easy process.
+If you plant it directly in the ground, this is a fairly easy process.